vitejs/vite/docs/guide/ssr.md

 // ctx.modules is now a Set of module IDs that were used during the render
 ```

-We need to now read and pass the manifest to the `render` function exported by `src/entry-server.js`, and now we have enough information to render preload directives for files used by async routes!
+In the production branch of `server.js` we need to read and pass the manifest to the `render` function exported by `src/entry-server.js`.
+This would provide us with enough information to render preload directives for files used by async routes!
 See [demo source](https://github.com/vitejs/vite/blob/main/packages/playground/ssr-vue/src/entry-server.js) for full example.

 ## Pre-Rendering / SSG

 If the routes and the data needed for certain routes are known ahead of time, we can pre-render these routes into static HTML using the same logic as production SSR.
-This is also known as Static-Site Generation (SSG).
+This can also be considered a form of Static-Site Generation (SSG).
 See [demo pre-render script](https://github.com/vitejs/vite/blob/main/packages/playground/ssr-vue/prerender.js) for working example.

 ## SSR Externals